haroldlee0116/Master_thesis/README.md

  [2] N. Vervliet et al. Tensorlab 3.0.
 Available online.
 Mar.
 2016. url: https://www.tensorlab.net.

  [3] Adam Danz (2022). boxplotGroup (https://www.mathworks.com/matlabcentral/fileexchange/74437-boxplotgroup), MATLAB Central File Exchange.
 Retrieved July 19, 2022.
+ ## 3. Copyrights
+ Redistribution and use in source and binary forms, with or without modification, are permitted provided that the conditions listed in the 'license.txt' file are met.

+ ##
  Authors: Zhehan Li, Kim Batselier (Thesis supervisor)

 Feel free to email me if you have any questions regrading the usage of this pacakage.